 This bag offers slightly wider than normal dimensions, providing a spacious interior in which to sleep.
 Stomach and side sleepers loved this bag because they could bring their knee higher than they could in most bags, increasing the comfort while resting in those positions.
 The spacious design is certainly bigger than average among backpacking oriented mummy-style bags; for folks who feel like they don't like most mummy bags, this might be an appropriate option to consider.

-Despite its fairly large dimensions, our stomach sleeping testers still preferred the Nemo Salsa 30 for its spoon shaped design and stretchy seams.
-While the fabric on the Cosmic feels okay, it's slightly above average for "feel" among other bags in our review.
+While the fabric on the Cosmic feels okay, it's just above average for "feel" among other bags in our review.
 It's also much more comfortable to sleep in a down bag versus a synthetic bag if given the option; we enjoyed sleeping in the Cosmic from a coziness standpoint more than any of the synthetic bags we tested.

 The Cosmic Down shown here packed into its included stuff sack with a one liter Nalgene bottle for size reference.
 The Cosmic Down can pack about 25% smaller in with an aftermarket compression sack.